 It is clear from the results that the verification of the proofs is the major part of the verification process.
-During the deposit protocol, verifying the proofs took 97% of the time on average.
-The elliptic curve used in the protocol significantly impacts the performance of the transaction verifications.
+Similar to the growth of the digital euro, the time it takes to verify increases linearly with the number of transactions.
+The elliptic curve used in the protocol significantly impacts the performance of the transaction verification.

-With the current implementation, the type A curves outperform the other two curve types.
-Combining that with the results from the growth rate (Table I), the curves of type A seem to be the most favourable option.
-Even though proofs created with the curves of type F are more compact, the time it takes to compute the pairings makes them unusable in multiple transactions for now.
+With the current implementation, the Type A curves outperform the other two curve types.
+Combining that with the results from the growth rate (Table II), the curves of Type A seems to be the most favourable option.
+Even though proofs created with the curves of Type F are more compact, the time it takes to compute the pairings makes them less usable after multiple transactions.

-It is important to note that the implementation is not optimized for the best performance of the protocol.
+It is important to note that the implementation is not

+optimized for the best performance of the protocol.
 Therefore several steps can be taken to reduce the verification time of the transaction.
-The authors of JPBC mention that pairings in JPBC without preprocessing are roughly 5.5 times slower than the PBC framework it ported to Java.

-Furthermore, the verification process is now singlethreaded but could be parallelized as verifying the proofs themselves is not dependent on the other proofs.
+The authors of JPBC mention that pairings in JPBC without preprocessing are roughly 5.5 times slower than the PBC 5 framework it ported to Java.
+Furthermore, the verification process is now single-threaded but could be parallelized as verifying the proofs themselves is not dependent on the other proofs.
 Other performance boosts could be preprocessing elements of the CRS or storing digital euros (partly) precomputed.
 However, more research is needed for this.